PerfectlySoft/Perfect-CURL/README.md

 }
 ```

-• Asynchronously fetch a simple API endpoint using a Promise and decode it from JSON:
+• Asynchronously fetch an API endpoint using a Promise and decode it from JSON:

 ```swift
 let url = "https://httpbin.org/get?p1=v1&p2=v2"